meet THE ARTIST

 For me, this holds true.
 Abstraction defies our often compulsive urge to identify, label and describe everything we see in an attempt to ‘know’ it as a way to eliminate uncertainty and doubt.
 And yet, life is ultimately unknowable, and its very mystery is what makes it so magical.

 In the formative period where I became a painter, I spent 14 years in California where the light and space of the West coast infused my work.
-Stimulated by the creative spirit and freedom of expression I found there, I started to use bold vivid colours against the backdrop of intensely blue skies and spacious landscapes.
+Stimulated by the creative spirit and freedom of expression I found there, I started to use pure, bold colour against the backdrop of intensely blue skies and spacious landscapes.

 This is encapsulated in the Union series, a reference to yoga and its sanskrit meaning to join or unite our ego-self with our divine Self or infinite Spirit.
 In the search for a dynamic balance and harmony between opposing forces, these paintings reference action and quiet reflection.